12 to 12: Music video

-The accompanying music video, directed by Gus Black, was released on July 24, 2025, and features appearances by American social media personality and singer Addison Rae.
+The accompanying music video, directed by Gus Black, was released on July 24, 2025, and features appearances by American singer and actress Addison Rae.
 The video opens with Sombr hosting a late-night show before being invited on as a guest, interviewing himself as the host.
 The camera then pans to Rae, seated in the audience, who begins to dance in a room that shifts between being empty and crowded.
 Additional scenes show Sombr floating unconscious in a pool.

 Live performance

 On September 7, 2025, Sombr performed the song, along with "Back to Friends", at the 2025 MTV Video Music Awards.
 He also performed both songs on the November 8 episode of the 51st season of Saturday Night Live.
+In January 2026 Sombr performed the song for the Australian youth radio station Triple J's Like a Version weekly live music program.
+On February 1, 2026, Sombr performed the song at the 68th Annual Grammy Awards as part of the Best New Artist segment, marking his first appearance at the ceremony.